Squatting in Namibia: Post-independence

 When Namibia gained independence in March 1990, the country inherited a division of land in which 3,500 farmers, who were almost entirely Whites, owned approximately 50 per cent of the country's agricultural land.
 These farmers constituted 0.2 per cent of the total national population.
-Land reform became one of the biggest goals for many who participated in Namibia's liberation struggle.
-At the same time the settlements began to grow; in the twenty-first century, squatting in Namibia most often occurs when poor migrant from the rural north move to the capital Windhoek and live in informal settlements.
-Squatters in the Vergenoeg shanty town on the edge of Okahandja were told in 2019 they had to move so as to allow construction of a new highway between Okahandja and Windhoek.
-Five thousand people were affected.
+Land reform became one of the largest goals for many who participated in Namibia's liberation struggle.
+At the same time the informal settlements began to grow; in the twenty-first century, squatting in Namibia most often occurs when poor migrants from the rural north move to the capital Windhoek and live in such settlements.
+Squatters in the Vergenoeg shanty town on the edge of Okahandja were told in 2019 they had to make way for a new highway between Okahandja and Windhoek; five thousand people were affected.

 Government plans to upgrade settlements have been criticised by squatters who either have been moved to a temporary site then not resettled or have not received promised improvements.

 In Havana in Windhoek, there were many cases of Hepatitis E in 2018.
 During the COVID-19 pandemic, squatters in Outjo voiced concern about finding food and firewood during lockdown.